 The home club shall provide a sufficient number of properly inflated rugby balls, in good playing condition, so as to carry on the match without substantial delay.

-Clubs unable to consistently meet the guidelines will be referred to the CGRU Board
+Clubs unable to consistently meet the guidelines will be referred to the CGRU Board for action.

 Referee Abandonment of Match